Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 "And if I can do it, then a massive teddy bear like Brukky here should have no problems," Ian said fondly, and delivered a hefty slap to Bruuk’s absurdly wide shoulders.

 "We’ve got a month of travel and you two are going to get fit up at our first stop," Hoeff noted.
-"I hope you both have an unhealthy relationship with pain, ‘cuz…"
+"I hope you both have an unhealthy relationship with pain, ‘cuz..."

 Dark chuckles and trills all around.